staticpagesjs/pages/README.md

 This version uses the `@static-pages/file-reader` as a base implementation.
 Enables incremental builds out-of-the-box for your reader.

+> Tip: When you use the `staticpages/cli` Docker image, the `@static-pages/file-reader` is already pre-installed for you.

 ```js
 const fileReader = require('@static-pages/file-reader').default;